it-tinyangel/JS-core-The-Array-cleaning-the-Array-removing-duplicates-from-the-Array-use-forEach-Method/README.md

 # The Array.
 Array cleaning.
 Removing duplicates from the Array.

+The function removeDuplicates(arr) takes an array arr and returns the array where the duplicates are removed, case-insensitive.
 Using the forEach() method of Array.